ruuda/blog/posts/the-yaml-document-from-hell.md

    It has variables and functions, powerful string interpolation, and [`json.dump`][pydump] built in.
+   A self-contained Python file that prints json to stdout goes a long way!

-Finally there are some tools that I don’t personally use, but which deserve a honorable mention:
+Finally there are some tools in this category that I don’t personally use, but which deserve to be mentioned:

  * [**Dhall**][dhall] —
    Dhall is like Nix, but with types.
    It is far less widespread,
-   and I personally find the built-in function names unwieldy.
+   and personally I find the built-in function names unwieldy.
  * [**Cue**][cue] —
    Like Dhall, Cue integrates type/schema information into the config format.
    Cue is a superset of json,
    but despite that,
    I find the files that actually use Cue’s features to look foreign to me.
  * [**Hashicorp Configuration Language**][hcl] —
-   TODO
+   I haven’t used this enough to have a strong opinion on it, but so far in the places where I worked with it, the configurations looked quite repetitive still, and the potential for abstraction was limited.

 [cue]:     https://cuelang.org/
 [dhall]:   https://dhall-lang.org/